itsvee0120/Barcode_QRcode_Generator/README.md

 # Simple Barcode/QR Code Generator

-A web application that allows users to generate and download barcodes and QR codes from any input data or URL.
+A responsive web application that allows users to generate and download barcodes and QR codes from any input data or URL.
 This project uses APIs for barcode and QR code generation, along with HTML, CSS, and JavaScript to create an interactive user interface.

 ## Features